New Lendio Survey: Small Business Retailers Positive about Holiday Season Prospects

 To view the full survey results and infographic, visit https://www.lendio.com/blog/lendio-holiday-survey/.
 To learn more about how Lendio can help your small business during the holidays, visit www.lendio.com.

 Lendio is a free online service that helps business owners find the right small business loans within minutes.
-The center of small business lending, our passion is fueling the American Dream by uniting the small business loan industry and bringing all options together in one place, from short-term specialty financing to long-term low-interest traditional loans.
-Our technology makes small business lending simple, decreasing the amount of time and effort it takes to secure funding.
+With a network of over 75 lenders offering multiple loan products, Lendio’s marketplace is the center of small business lending.
+Bringing all options together in one place, from short-term specialty financing to long-term, low-interest traditional loans, our technology makes small business lending simple and decreases the amount of time and effort it takes to secure funding.
+For every loan facilitated on Lendio’s marketplace platform, Lendio Gives, an employee contribution and employer matching program, donates a percentage of funds to low-income entrepreneurs around the world through Kiva.org.
 More information about Lendio is available at www.lendio.com.
+Information about Lendio franchising opportunities can be found at www.lendiofranchise.com.